 - Pain in the shoulders and arms

 If you’re experiencing any of the symptoms detailed above and are wondering “how long do whiplash injuries last?”, you should seek medical advice.
-Not only will this make sure you get the medical attention that you need but it will also ensure that there’s a record of your injuries to strengthen your claim in the future.
+Not only will this make sure you get the medical attention that you need, for example a CT scan, anti inflammatory tablets or other treatments, but it will also ensure that there’s a record of your injuries to strengthen your claim in the future.

 Slightly less common symptoms of whiplash could include tiredness and dizziness and sickness, which could occur.

-If you suffered whiplash in an accident, there are some symptoms that are less common, and this includes the following:
+If you suffered whiplash in an accident, there are some symptoms and side effects that are less common, and this includes the following:

 - Lower back pain